 The geography of the countryside presents unique security challenges.
 Crime is often harder to prevent and detect due to the remote nature of many rural properties and businesses, making them easy, attractive targets for criminals.

-Indeed, according to the 2018 National Rural Crime Survey published in July, 69 percent of farmers and rural-specific business owners have been a victim of crime over the past 12 months.
-And the survey also shows that the financial strain of rural crime is a significant worry – the average financial impact of crime on rural-specific business owners is £4,800.
+Indeed, according to the 2018 National Rural Crime Survey published in July 2018, 69 percent of farmers and rural-specific business owners have been a victim of crime over the past 12 months.
+As well as this, the survey also shows that the financial strain of rural crime is a significant worry – with the average financial impact of crime on rural-specific business owners being £4,800.

 In another recent report, NFU Mutual estimates that rural crime cost the UK £44.5m last year (2017).
 And with a 13.4 percent increase on the previous year, rural crime is rising at its fastest rate since 2010.